door7302/demo-closed-loop/README.md

 ## Play the demo

-Make sure gNMI session is up and running on both routers.
-Open Grafana Dashboard, Slack **noc-support** channel, if configured and a console of your CLA server and monitor the following log file:
+Make sure the gNMI session is up and running on both routers.
+Open the Grafana dashboard, the Slack **noc-support** channel (if configured), and a console on your CLA server, then monitor the following log file:

 ```shell
 tail -f /opt/stackstorm/logs/demo_logic.log